pieterjanvc/mgs2amr/readme.txt

  -h Read the help documentation
  -i The input file in fastq or fastq.gz format
  -s (optional) The secondary input file in case of pair-end reads -o The folder to save the results.
-A subfolder will be created -n The name of the output subfolder and prefix for other filenames -t (optional) The location of the temp folder (files removed once completed).
+A sub-folder will be created -n The name of the output sub-folder and prefix for other filenames -t (optional) The location of the temp folder (files removed once completed).
      Default = meta2amr/temp unless 'meta2amrTemp' is set in the settings file -v (optional) Default can be changed in the settings file